ChristopherRC/www.ccadb.org/cas/incident-report.md

 **Expectations:**

  - This section MUST clearly address the following:
-     - **CA Owner CCADB Unique ID:** [The CCADB Unique ID value corresponding to the CA Owner's "CA Owner/Certificate" record disclosed in the CCADB]
+     - **CA Owner CCADB Unique ID:** [The CCADB Unique ID value corresponding to the CA Owner's "CA Owner/Certificate" record disclosed in the CCADB.]
      - **Incident description**: [A short description of the nature of the issue.
 This provides just enough context for new readers to understand the details of the incident.]
      - **Timeline Summary:
           - Non-compliance Start Date